 5. Greater Work Flexibility

-I want to attain work flexibility by opening my own business specializing in e-commerce solutions within the next 5 years.
+I want to attain work flexibility by opening my own business specializing in e-commerce solutions within the next five years.
 I will achieve this by starting my business part-time in the evenings and growing that business incrementally until the business revenue surpasses my current salary.

 7. Making a Decision